grafana/grafana/docs/sources/tutorials/alerting-get-started/index.md

 1. Return to Grafana and click **Save contact point**.

-We have created a dummy Webhook endpoint and created a new Alerting contactpPoint in Grafana.
+We have created a dummy Webhook endpoint and created a new Alerting contact point in Grafana.
 Now, we can create an alert rule and link it to this new integration.

 ## Create an alert